-Biden faces calls on pledge to recognize Armenian genocide
+Officials: Biden preparing to recognize Armenian genocide

-WASHINGTON (AP) — President Joe Biden is facing calls to recognize the Armenian genocide of more than a century ago, something he pledged to do as a candidate but that could further complicate an already tense relationship with Turkish leader Recep Tayyip Erdogan.
+WASHINGTON (AP) — President Joe Biden is preparing to formally acknowledge that the systematic killing and deportation of hundreds of thousands of Armenians by the Ottoman Empire in modern-day Turkey more than a century ago was genocide, according to U.S. officials.

+The anticipated move — something Biden had pledged to do as a candidate — could further complicate an already tense relationship with Turkish leader Recep Tayyip Erdogan.
+Administration officials had not informed Turkey as of Wednesday, and Biden could still change his mind, according to one official.
+The U.S. officials spoke on condition of anonymity to discuss internal deliberations.

+Lawmakers and Armenian-American activists are lobbying Biden to make the announcement on or before Armenian Genocide Remembrance Day, which will be marked on Saturday.

+One possibility is that Biden would include the acknowledgement of genocide in the annual remembrance day proclamation typically issued by presidents.
+Biden’s predecessors have avoided using “genocide” in the proclamation commemorating the dark moment in history.

-A bipartisan group of more than 100 House members on Wednesday signed a letter to Biden calling on him to become the first U.S. president to formally recognize the World War I-era systematic killing and deportation of hundreds of thousands of Armenians by the Ottoman Empire from modern-day Turkey.
+A bipartisan group of more than 100 House members on Wednesday signed a letter to Biden calling on him to become the first U.S. president to formally recognize the World War I-era atrocities as genocide.
+Democratic Rep. Adam Schiff of California spearheaded the letter.

-The letter, led by Democratic Rep. Adam Schiff of California, was sent days before Saturday’s annual Armenian Genocide Remembrance Day commemoration.
-Turkey’s foreign minister has warned the Biden administration that recognition would “harm” U.S.-Tukey ties.

 “The shameful silence of the United States Government on the historic fact of the Armenian Genocide has gone on for too long, and it must end,” the lawmakers wrote.
 “We urge you to follow through on your commitments, and speak the truth.”